Teskh/SCP/README.md

 Assembly Lines (A, B, C): 3 parallel lines, each with 6 stations (A1-A6, B1-B6, C1-C6), where panels are assembled into modules and finished.
 Modules move from M1 onto one of these parallel lines.
 3. System Architecture:
 Frontend:
-Type: (This is very important) Single Page Application (SPA)
+Type: Single Page Application (SPA)
 Framework: React.
-Reasoning: Chosen for its robust component model, declarative UI approach (simplifying DOM updates), strong ecosystem, and suitability for building interactive SPAs.
-This structure facilitates a seamless full-screen experience without browser chrome reappearing on navigation.
-State Management: Initially, state will be managed using React's built-in features (e.g., useState, useContext, prop drilling).
-A dedicated global state library (like Redux or Zustand) will not be implemented unless application complexity demonstrably warrants it later.
-Key Libraries (Planned): React, React Router (for SPA navigation), a JavaScript QR code scanning library (jsqr for QR login), standard fetching library (fetch API).
 Backend:
-Technology: Flask (Python microframework) served via Gunicorn.
+Technology: Flask (Python microframework).
 Reasoning: Flask is a lightweight and flexible microframework, well-suited for building APIs.
-Its simplicity, extensive documentation, large community, and wide range of extensions make it a good choice.
-Gunicorn is a robust WSGI server for deploying Flask applications in production.
-HTTPS will be enforced via Gunicorn configuration using provided certificate and key files, which is necessary for secure camera access in modern browsers.
+Its simplicity, extensive documentation, large community, and wide range of extensions make it a good choice. for secure camera access in modern browsers.
 Responsibilities: Serve the SPA's static build files (or configure Gunicorn/proxy for this), handle API requests (login, task fetching, task completion, module movement, admin CRUD operations), interact with the database, process QR code data (if received from the frontend).
 Database: